 2001: A Space Odyssey - 2001: A Space Odyssey (1968): a classic about what happens when the computer develops a mind of its own.

-Hackers (1995): a group of teenage hackers get together to prove one of them is innocent.
+Hackers (1995): A group of teenage hackers gathers to prove the innocence of one of their own.